Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 - Dimensionality Reduction: The last step is to project the centered data onto the principal components using a dot product.
 This results in a new dataset with reduced dimensions (k dimensions) that captures the most variation in the original data.`
 ---

+## Regression Techniques ( Concepts )

+1. **Can you explain the difference between simple linear regression and multiple linear regression?
+How do you decide which one to use for a given problem?**.⭐⭐

+`Ans:`Simple linear regression is a type of linear regression *where the **target variable is predicted using a single predictor variable.** The relationship between the predictor variable and the target variable is represented by a straight line.* The equation for a simple linear regression model is:

+    y = b0 + b1*x

+Where y is the target variable, x is the predictor variable, b0 is the y-intercept, and b1 is the slope of the line.

+Multiple linear regression, on the other hand, *is a type of linear regression where the target variable **is predicted using multiple predictor variables.** The relationship between the predictor variables and the target variable is represented by a hyperplane.* The equation for a multiple linear regression model is:

+    y = b0 + b1_x1 + b2_x2 + ... + bn*xn

+Where y is the target variable, x1, x2, ..., xn are the predictor variables, b0 is the y-intercept, and b1, b2, ..., bn are the coefficients of the predictor variables.
+- When deciding which type of linear regression to use, you should consider **the number of predictor variables and the relationship between the predictor variables and the target variable.** If there is only one predictor variable and the relationship between the predictor variable and the target variable is approximately linear, then simple linear regression is a good choice.
+If there are multiple predictor variables and the relationship between the predictor variables and the target variable is approximately linear, then multiple linear regression is a good choice.
+---

+2. **What are the assumptions of linear regression and how do you check if they hold for a given dataset?**.⭐

+`Ans:`The assumptions of linear regression are:
+- **Linearity:** The relationship between the predictor variables and the target variable is linear.
+This means that a straight line can be used to approximate the relationship.
+- **Independence of errors:** The *errors (residuals) of the model are independent and identically distributed.* This means that the errors are not correlated and have the same distribution.
+- **Homoscedasticity:** The *variance of the errors is constant across all levels of the predictor variables.* This means that the spread of the errors is the same for all levels of the predictor variables.
+- **Normality:** *The errors are normally distributed.* This means that the distribution of the errors follows a normal (or Gaussian) distribution.
+- **No multicollinearity:** *The predictor variables are not highly correlated with each other.* This means that the predictor variables are independent of each other.
+---
+3. **How do you handle categorical variables in linear regression?**.⭐

+`Ans:`Categorical imputations are the techniques that can be performed before fitting into the model.
+- **OneHot Encoding:** One-hot encoding is a technique that converts a categorical variable into multiple binary variables, one for each category.
+- **Ordinal Encoding:** Ordinal encoding is a technique that assigns an integer value to each category of a categorical variable.
+This method is useful when the categories have an ordinal relationship.
+- **Effect Encoding:** Effect Encoding is a technique that represents each categorical variable as a set of contrasts between the different levels of that variable and a reference level.
+---